pythoncapi/pythoncapi/doc/optimize_python.rst

 implementation.
 But it basically limits CPython to a single thread to run CPU-bound workload distributed in multiple threads.

-Per-object locks would allow to help to scale threads on multiple threads.
+Per-object locks would allow to help scaling threads on multiple CPU.

 More efficient data structures (boxing/unboxing)
 ------------------------------------------------